Expertium/expertium.github.io/Match_pairs.md

 (video 4, capitals but with Amsterdam thrown into the mix)

-Here you have 2 countries but 3 capitals, so you can't answer correctly if you only know the capital of one country but not the capital of the other one.
+Here you have 2 countries but 3 capitals, so you can't answer correctly if you only know the capital of one country but not the capital of the other one. <br />
+Make sure that the extra answer is wrong, but not *obviously* wrong.
+In this example, I won't benefit from adding Jakarta to the second list, since it's obviously wrong.
+Which is why I added Amsterdam.
+I don't have to think very hard to remember that Jakarta is neither the capital of Sweden nor Switzerland, whereas Amsterdam makes me pause and think.

 Of course, how useful this note type is for you depends on how often you encounter what I call "negative interference", where card A makes it harder to remember card B, and card B makes it harder to remember card A. Personally, I really wish that this note type would become a built-in type.
 I think it has enough advantages to justify being a part of Anki.